Planning Your Trip to Morocco

 Then catch a train to Fes, where you'll probably want to focus your time.
 Fes el-Bali, the ancient walled city, is a labyrinth of more than 9,000 alleyways.
 Take a walking tour, shop in the souks, and set aside some time to admire the colorful vats of pigment at the world-famous Tanneries Chouara.
 Learn more about Fes in this guide.

 Alternatively, base yourself in Fes and enjoy short side trips.
 You could go to Meknes, where the ancient medina sees fewer tourists than you'll encounter in busy Fes, and nearby Volubilis, where well-preserved Roman ruins serve as an interesting counterpoint to Mahgreb architecture.

-If you'd rather spend your time in the vicinity of Marrakech, there's more than enough to keep you occupied in the city for three days: lively Jemaa el Fna Square, the stately Bahia Palace, and, for art lovers, the Majorelle Garden.
+If you'd rather spend your time in the vicinity of Marrakesh, there's more than enough to keep you occupied in the city for three days: lively Jemaa el-Fna Square, the stately Bahia Palace, and, for art lovers, the Majorelle Garden.
 The botanical garden and villa, created by French artist Jacques Majorelle and restored by Yves Saint-Laurent and Pierre Bergé, is a dreamy refuge outside the medina.

 Morocco in 5-7 Days

 A few more days in Morocco means that you can cover more ground in the country.
 Or that you can linger longer in a particularly fascinating destination like Fes, a city that ends up becoming a favorite of many travelers.
 Decide whether you'd rather focus on the imperial cities, the desert, or the mountains—or some combination of these—so that you don't spend a disproportionate amount of time in transit.